-Everyone is looking after No.1 (Self) these days and relationships have become about “what can I get for myself?” as opposed to “how can I make someone else happy?”
+Everyone is looking after No.1 (Self) these days, and relationships have become about “what can I get for myself?” as opposed to “how can I make someone else feel loved?”

 The what’s-in-it-to-for-me thinking makes telling someone how you truly feel very scary.
-They might not feel the same way and how “embarrassing” that will be.
+They might not feel the same way and how embarrassing that will be.
 The ego can’t take that.
-Worse, there is something you want (and feel entitled to have) but someone won’t give it to you.
-That hurts (the ego).

-That entitlement attitude is what makes even supposedly very intelligent men and women act like spoilt children when someone they have a thing for rejects them or acts “not interested”.
+Fear of getting our ego hurt has supposedly intelligent men act like spoilt children when someone they have a thing for rejects them or acts “not interested”.
 They get irrational by the second and aggressive/pushy by the minute.
 Unable to deal with the fact that someone won’t give them what they want, most push to bring the situation they do not like or are uncomfortable with to a faster conclusion.

 Their attitude is “It’s going to happen anyway, so I might as well be done with it”.
 The irony is, sometimes all the other person was hoping for was a little bit more honesty, openness and showing of TRUE feelings, not more dishonesty and coldness.

 Too many “empty” people looking to be filled by someone else’s love.
 You know what I mean , “You complete me”, “I’m nothing without you” , “You’re the best thing in my life” etc.